 Another interaction with local inhabitants provided us with the information of drastic flood during the time frame of 2002-2003 where a vast stretch of land of the Sumdirimukh village have been alienated which resulted in loss of their farmlands where a very small population moved back to their farmland for livelihood opportunities.
 When the floods occurred the Subanshiri meandered and merged with Ghagar river resulting in the disappearance of Ghagar river in that area.

-The river in Sumdirimukh village connects with Subanshiri, the largest tributary of mighty Brahmaputra, where we have noticed Gangetic River dolphins (Platanista gangetica) the national aquatic animal of India and state aquatic animal of Assam and Uttar Pradesh which is under schedule I of Wildlife Protection Act,1972.
+The river in Sumdirimukh village connects with Subansiri, the largest tributary of mighty Brahmaputra, where we have noticed Gangetic River dolphins (Platanista gangetica) the national aquatic animal of India and state aquatic animal of Assam and Uttar Pradesh which is under schedule I of Wildlife Protection Act,1972.
 Its conservation status under IUCN is endangered and CITES: (Appendix I (most endangered), Convention on Migratory Species (CMS): (Appendix II (migratory species that need conservation and management or would significantly benefit from international co-operation).
 The Dolphins are found in the mouth during monsoons more frequently.
 The presence of migratory bird species such as Ruddy Shelduck and Indian cormorant, along with some unidentified bird species.
 The existence of such ecologically important species opens the ground for setting up an ecotourism hub or an observatory.

 How interconnected ecosystems are important for the healthy survival of life?